19hours/sg-statutes/Acts/Employment Act.md

 ### Work on rest day

-37\.—(1) Subject to section 38(2) , no employee shall be compelled to work on a rest day unless he is engaged in work which by reason of its nature requires to be carried on continuously by a succession of shifts.
+37\.—(1) Subject to section 38(2) or 40(2A), no employee shall be compelled to work on a rest day unless he is engaged in work which by reason of its nature requires to be carried on continuously by a succession of shifts.

 [32/2008 wef 01/01/2009]